Educational Background & Specialties

 Research & Professional Activities

-- “Muslim-American Youth and Homeland Politics: Competing Narratives on the War on Terror.”
+- "Muslim-American Youth and Homeland Politics: Competing Narratives on the War on Terror.”
 2011.
-In Looming Shadows: Migration and Integration at a time of Upheaval.
+Pp 273-289 in Looming Shadows: Migration and Integration at a Time of Upheaval.
 European and American Perspectives.
-Vedran Dzihic/Thomas Schmidinger (eds.), Center for Transatlantic Relations: John Hopkins University pp. 273-289.
+Edited by Vedran Dzihic and Thomas Schmidinger.
+Washington, D.C.: Center for Transatlantic Relations SAIS.

 - Fulbright Research Fellowship to South Africa, 2012 - 2013